Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections: Evaluating the Robustness of Distortion-Aware Brushing

+\boldsubsubsection{Training session for each brushing technique} We use PCA projection of a randomly chosen set of three highly separated classes for the training.
+We use PCA as it is a very standard projection technique that generates FN distortions but less than random orthogonal projections.
+Therefore, using PCA, participants can experience each brushing technique's capability to address distortions without being frustrated by the task's difficulty.
+We turn on both global and local inspection during the training session.
+We inform participants that these functionalities can be turned off during the main experiment.

-\boldsubsection{Participants.} We recruited 30 participants through an online community of a local university.
-Half of them (E1P1--E1P15; 13 males, 2 females; aged 19--30 [24.93 $\pm$ 3.03]) participated in Comparison analysis.
-The other half (E2P1--E2P15; 8 males, 7 females; aged 19--35 [24.00 $\pm$ 4.49]) participated in Robustness analysis.
-All participants had undergraduate level experience in statistics or linear algebra and thus could well understand the concept of MD data and brushing techniques.
-We rewarded each participant with the equivalent of US \$20 for their participation.
+\boldsubsubsection{Participants} We recruited 12 participants (identified as E1P1--E1P12) from a local university (nine males and three females, aged 22--32 [26.4 $\pm$ 3.2]).
+All participants had undergraduate-level experience in statistics or linear algebra and thus could readily understand the concept of MD data and brushing techniques.
+They also had experience in using standard brushing techniques like lasso or box selections.
+We compensated each participant with the equivalent of US \$10 for their participation.

-\boldsubsection{Procedure. } One experimenter managed the experiment for all participants, one at a time.
-After a participant signed the consent form, the experimenter explained the concept of MD data and why 2D projections cannot precisely depict them, and then detailed the tasks and goals of the experiment.
-Next, during an independent session for each brushing technique (\brush, plus its competitors in Comparison experiment), the experimenter first introduced and demonstrated the technique.
-The participant then had five minutes for practicing and asking questions.
-Finally, the participant conducted all the trials of that session, while labeling results and task completion times were recorded.
-After the session was completed, the participant answered a semi-structured wrap-up interview (\autoref{sec:positive}).

-\boldsubsection{Apparatus.} All brushing techniques were executed in a Chrome web browser running on an Apple Mac Mini 2018 (Intel 8th Core i5 CPU, Intel UHD Graphics 630, 64GB RAM).
-Participants used techniques through a 27-inch 2K monitor with a regular mouse and keyboard setting.
-The projections were located in a 20cm $\times$ 20cm box at the upper left corner of the screen.
-We provide the screenshot of this interface in Appendix H.

-\boldsubsection{Hyperparameter. } The values set for the parameters of brushing, projections, and data preprocessing are given in Appendix G.